Nikolay Radkevich: Trial, sentence and death

 Initially, Radkevich was placed in the psychiatric hospital of St. Nicholas the Wonderworker, which was on the bank of the Pryazhkha River.
-Psychiatrists' opinions were divided - according to some, he was a sadist, fully responsible for his actions, and according to others - a degenerate with congenital defects in captivity false superidea.
-On March 10, 1912, a jury trial took place, which sentenced Nikolay Radkevich to eight years in the katorga.
+Psychiatrists' opinions were divided: according to some, he was a sadist, fully responsible for his actions, and according to others — a degenerate with congenital defects, captivated by a false sense of righteousness.
+On 10 March 1912, a jury trial took place, which sentenced Nikolay Radkevich to eight years in the katorga.
 In the autumn of 1916 he was killed by fellow inmates while serving his sentence.